ContentFlows/Documentation

 7

-Paste the token into ContentFlows
+Paste both values into ContentFlows

 Instagram

-Instagram publishing uses the Facebook Graph API — so your Instagram account must be a Professional account (Business or Creator) linked to a Facebook Page.
+Instagram publishing uses the Facebook Graph API, so your Instagram account must be a Professional account (Business or Creator) linked to a Facebook Page.
 Personal Instagram accounts cannot publish via API.

 Prerequisites